dynatrace-oss/terraform-provider-dynatrace/docs/resources/alerting.md

 ### Optional

 - `filters` (Block List, Max: 1) The list of event filters.
 For all filters that are *negated* inside of these event filters, that is all `Predefined` as well as `Custom` (Title and/or Description) ones the AND logic applies.
 For all *non-negated* ones the OR logic applies.
 Between these two groups, negated and non-negated, the AND logic applies.
 If you specify both severity rule and event filter, the AND logic applies (see [below for nested schema](#nestedblock--filters))
+- `legacy_id` (String) The ID of this setting when referred to by the Config REST API V1
 - `management_zone` (String) The ID of the management zone to which the alerting profile applies
 - `rules` (Block List, Max: 1) A list of rules for management zone usage.
 Each rule is evaluated independently of all other rules (see [below for nested schema](#nestedblock--rules))